dvopsway/datasploit/docs/index.md

-# Welcome to the DataSploit wiki!!!
+# Welcome to the DataSploit Documentation!!!
 ## Overview

 * Performs automated OSINT on a domain / email / username / phone and find out relevant information from different sources.